OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 API Changes
 --------------------------------------------------------------------------------

-* Deploy action for Virtual Machines accepts an extra template to define the NIC chosen.
+* Deploy action (`one.vm.deploy`) for Virtual Machines accepts an extra template to define the NIC chosen.